ELPatitoLoco/ScriptedEvents-Wiki-Clone/Variables.md

 * `HCZ` - Every player in Heavy Containment Zone.
 * `EZ` - Every player in Entrance Zone.
 * `SURFACE` - Every player on the surface.
+* `POCKET` - Every player in the pocket dimension.

 #### Custom Variables
 Custom player variables can be used in any command that takes a player or list of players.
 For more information, see [this wiki page](https://github.com/Thundermaker300/ScriptedEvents/wiki/Saving-Variables).